d12frosted/elpa-mirror/gnu/embark-readme.txt

   │   (embark-collect-mode . consult-preview-at-point-mode))
   └────

+  About the suggested key bindings for `embark-act' and `embark-dwim':
+  • Those key bindings are unlikely to work in the terminal, but terminal users are probably well aware of this and will know to select different bindings.
+  • The suggested `C-.' binding is used by default in (at least some installations of) GNOME to input emojis, and Emacs doesn't even get a chance to respond to the binding.
+You can select a different key binding for `embark-act' or use `ibus-setup' to change the shortcut for emoji insertion (Emacs uses `C-x 8 e e', in case you want to set the same one system-wide).
+  • The suggested alternative of `M-.' for `embark-dwim' is bound by default to `xref-find-definitions'.
+That is a very useful command but overwriting it with `embark-dwim' is sensible since in Embark's default configuration, `embark-dwim' will also find the definition of the identifier at point.
+(Note that `xref-find-definitions' with a prefix argument prompts you for an identifier, `embark-dwim' does not cover this case).

-  Other Embark commands such as `mbark-act-all', `embark-become', `embark-collect-snapshot', `embark-collect-live', `embark-export' can be run through `embark-act' as actions bound to `A', `B', `S', `L', `E' respectively, and thus don't really need a dedicated key binding, but feel free to bind them directly if you so wish.
+  Other Embark commands such as `embark-act-all', `embark-become', `embark-collect', and `embark-export' can be run through `embark-act' as actions bound to `A', `B', `S' (for "snapshot"), and `E' respectively, and thus don't really need a dedicated key binding, but feel free to bind them directly if you so wish.
 If you do choose to bind them directly, you'll probably want to bind them in `minibuffer-local-map', since they are most useful in the minibuffer (in fact, `embark-become' only works in the minibuffer).